akurcubic/Gerumap/README.md

-# Simple Java Desktop Application for Mind Maps
+# Java Desktop Application for Mind Maps

 This project represents a Java desktop application developed for a university subject called "Software Design".
 It serves as a platform for practicing various design patterns and follows the MVC (Model-View-Controller) architecture.